Renting Servers in the Cloud: The Case of Equal Duration Jobs: Introduction

 \item We demonstrate a lower bound of $\dfrac{34}{27}(1+t)$ on the competitive ratio for \FF where jobs have duration $1$ and arrival times $0$ and $t$ for $t \in (0,1)$ (Theorem~\ref{L.B.Theorem}).

-\item We show a tight asymptotic bound of $2/3$ on the load of long-running uniform \FF servers when jobs have duration $2$ and integer arrival times $0, 1, 2, \ldots$ (Corollary~\ref{corollary:uniform_long_servers}).
-This implies a competitive ratio of $\approx 3/2$ for FF in the long-running uniform case.
+This improves upon the bin packing lower bound when $t > 0.35$.

-\item For the uniform server case, using the weight function techniqe, we show an upper bound of $\dfrac{168}{131}(1+t)$ on the asymptotic competitive ratio of \FF where jobs have duration $1$, arrival times $0$ and $t$ for $t \in [1/28,1)$, and \FF servers are uniform (Theorem~\ref{thm:ff_asymp_ub}).
-Observe that under the uniform servers assumption, for small $t$ in a particular range, we can get an improvement over the bin packing problem's ratio of $1.7$.
-However, we conjecture that as $t$ approaches $1$, the case becomes worst-case.
+\item Using the weight function technique, we show an upper bound of $\dfrac{168}{131}(1+t)$ on the asymptotic competitive ratio of \FF where jobs have duration $1$, arrival times $0$ and $t$ for $t \in [0.559,1)$ (Theorem~\ref{thm:ff_asymp_ub}).
+To the best of our knowledge this is the first time the weight function technique has been used in the analysis of \RSiC.
+When $t\rightarrow 1$, our results show that the competitive ratio of \FF lies between $2.519$ and $2.565$.